-To get and then work on photographs for an upcoming ecosystem guides book "Coral Reefs of tropical Indi-Pacific', I need easy access coral reefs next to accommodation, that allow me to jump in the water, to be able to get out and shower and have a coffee while I work on the computer, then jump back in again at my leisure!
+To get and then work on photographs for an upcoming ecosystem guides book "Tropical Open Oceans', I need easy access to deep water (and coral reefs for another book) next to accommodation, that allow me to jump in the water, to be able to get out and shower and have a coffee while I work on the computer, then jump back in again at my leisure!
 I had the feeling Panagsama Beach would be perfect for this scenario, and so I checked it out in 2011, and it was!

 There are plenty of places to stay along the coast.
 There is not really a 'beach' here as such!
 You can get some nice cottages for about 30 dollars Australian a night.
 There was plenty of choice.
 I was there in the quiet wet season, but I hear it is pretty noisey the further north along the beach that one goes.
 There is a wall with a deep water drop-off only about 20-30 metres off the 'beach'.
 The coral is pretty good, and the wall goes for quite a way along.
 I swum about half a kilometre in eiher direction and the wall kept going...

 Beside colourful parrotfish and butterflyfish, there were also turtles, there was also some things that I don't get to see very often.

 There were also quite a few of the 'razorfish' about, these are some of the most distinctive fish, as they one of the few fish swim vertically, appearing just to hang there in the water like loose sea grass or mangrove seedlings.